digitalbazaar/rdf-canonize/README.md

   // ...
 };

-// canonize a data set with a particular algorithm canonize.canonize(dataset, {algorithm: 'URDNA2015'}, function(err, canonical) {
+// canonize a data set with a particular algorithm with callback canonize.canonize(dataset, {algorithm: 'URDNA2015'}, function(err, canonical) {
+  // ...
+});

+// canonize a data set with a particular algorithm with async/await const canonical = await canonize.canonize(dataset, {algorithm: 'URDNA2015'});

+// canonize a data set with a particular algorithm with callback
+// force use of JavaScript implementation even if native bindings are available canonize.canonize(dataset, {
+    algorithm: 'URDNA2015',
+    usePureJavaScript: true
+  }, function(err, canonical) {
   // ...
 });
 ```